ElvisYong/smubabygptbot/README.md

 ### Response Composition

+0. **Caregiver enrichment (preschool/infantcare queries)**:
+   - Prepends a short **LifeSG how‑to** (Family & Parenting → Preschool → search by area → filter Service type = Infant care, fees, vacancies → shortlist and visit 2–3 centres), explicitly stating preschool info is governed by **ECDA**.
+   - If the user mentions an area (e.g., "in Sengkang"), shows up to **5 nearby centres** via **Data.gov.sg**.
+Falls back silently if the dataset is unavailable.
 1. Compose: The bot calls OpenAI (`gpt-4o-mini`) to compose concise, step-first guidance (≤180 words).
 System rules emphasise SG context and safety.
 2. Judge (when a canonical default exists): Compares canonical vs AI answer and selects the better one if `confidence ≥ 0.65`.
 If the judge errors (e.g., quota), it uses the canonical default.
 3. Links: Extracts URLs from the AI answer, filters to SG whitelisted hosts, and merges with curated defaults per flow.
+The caregiver defaults include the **ECDA Step‑by‑Step PDF** and **ECDA Preschool Search**.
 4. Footer & turns: Shows a small nav footer for the first few turns within a flow; always appends the safety disclaimer.

 ---